-The AAP needs highly-skilled and passionate people to support Australia’s activities on the icy continent, where we undertake world-class scientific research to deliver national priorities and answer key questions of global significance.
+The Australian Antarctic Division needs highly-skilled and passionate people to support Australia’s activities on the icy continent.

 General information

-The Australian Antarctic Program (AAP) is led by the Australian Antarctic Division (AAD), based in Kingston, Tasmania, which is part of the Australian Government’s Department of Climate Change, Energy, the Environment and Water (DCCEEW).
+The Australian Antarctic Program (AAP) is led by the Australian Antarctic Division (AAD), based in Kingston, Tasmania.
+The AAD is part of the Australian Government’s Department of Climate Change, Energy, the Environment and Water (DCCEEW).

 Australia has 3 research stations in Antarctica – Casey, Davis and Mawson – and one on sub-Antarctic Macquarie Island.
 Each station is similar to a small town with a diverse and dedicated workforce of station leaders, tradespeople, scientists, doctors, chefs and communications experts.
 Expeditioners are supported by AAD staff based in Hobart, experienced in Antarctic policy, law, operations, medicine and science.

-Success as an Antarctic expeditioner relies on being content with your decision to leave your home and family to live and work in Antarctica.
-Separation can be challenging for you and for those who remain at home, and you should carefully consider what effect separation from your family and friends might have.
-The AAD Separation Guide PDF is designed to better understand and manage the demands of an extended period of separation from family and friends.
+Antarctic expeditioners need to be comfortable with their decision to leave their home, family and friends to live and work in Antarctica.
+Separation can be challenging for expeditioners and those who remain at home.
+The AAD has developed a Separation Guide PDF to help people understand and manage the demands of an extended period of separation from family and friends.

 The selection process